chrislgunning/IfYouAreBeingNosey/README.md

 # IfYouAreBeingNosey

-I only make time for people I want in my life.
+I keep to myself for a reason.